-If the case against the Non-Settling Defendants is not dismissed or settled, the Plaintiffs will have to prove their claims against the Non-Settling Defendants at trial, which is set to begin on August 6, 2018.
+If the case against the Non-Settling Defendants is not dismissed or settled, the Plaintiffs will have to prove their claims against the Non-Settling Defendants at trial.
+Trial dates have not yet been set.
 The trial will be held at the United States Courthouse at 450 Golden Gate Avenue, Courtroom 11, 19th Floor, San Francisco, CA 94102.